Griffin PowerMate

-The Griffin PowerMate is an input device produced by Griffin Technology.
+The Griffin PowerMate is a discontinued input device formerly produced by Griffin Technology.
 First released in 2001, it is a multifunction knob, which can be rotated, pressed, and rotated while pressed.
 It is a type of paddle controller.
 These actions can be programmed to invoke specific responses from a range of computer applications, such as changing the volume, or skipping through videos.